gracexu-crypto/Black-Jack-Game-Project/README.md

 In general, my biggest takeaway from this project was that I found implementing the functionality of a single function is usually not the hardest part.
 The real challenge is making multiple functions interact correctly and fit together into one complete program.This is a point that requires even more attention.

 ### Danielle:
+Creating the functions to calculate the hand value and determine when a player busts was one of the most challenging parts of this project for me.
+Initially, it appeared to be easy to just add the values of the cards, but it became complicated when I needed to manage face cards and aces.

+Face cards are easy to implement since they are all valued the same, but aces are more challenging since they can be valued as 1 or 11.
+I had to implement a way for the player to not bust, but also have the program choose the best value.

+My original plan was inadequate because it didn't account for all the aces, and I noticed some hands were being counted wrong.
+I knew this because a hand with two aces and a non-face card would be counted over 21 when it shouldn't have.
+I knew I had to find a better way to manage the value of aces.

+I accomplished this for each of the programmable hands by first treating every ace as an 11, and within the code for the hand evaluation, I looped through the hand and if any of the hand values exceeded 21, I dynamically adjusted the hand value and set that ace to be worth 1 instead of 11.
+With this, the program was able to dynamically set the value of an ace and always yield the correct result.
+After applying this logic, I was able to achieve a hand value that was much more exact.

+Another challenge was integrating the correct functionality and logic for bust detection into the rest of the program, as there are many areas that game logic relies on whether a player/dealer has busted or not.
+For this, I crafted an isBust function that checks if the hand value is exceeding 21 and returns true.
+This modularized the code and made it easier to implement for the player turn/dealer turn.

+Overall, the major learning outcome from this part of the project is that multiple game rules complicate simple logic quite significantly.
+It is important to consider edge cases like multiple aces and design functions that are modular and easy to implement to reduce duplicate code while increasing functionality.